yasinskislava/MinimumForMaximum/README.md

 -   `duration`: The base time it takes to replicate the block.
 -   `energy_multiplier`: A multiplier for the energy cost of replication.
--   `basic_amount_generated`: The base amount of the block generated per cycle.

 ### Fluid Replicator Data